My Friend Stan

-"My Friend Stan" (stylised as "MY FRIEИD STAИ") is a song by the British rock band Slade, released in 1973 as the first single from the band's fourth studio album Old New Borrowed and Blue.
+"My Friend Stan" is a song by the British rock band Slade, released in 1973 as the first single from the band's fourth studio album Old New Borrowed and Blue.
 It was written by lead vocalist Noddy Holder and bassist Jim Lea, and produced by Chas Chandler.
 It reached No. 2 in the UK, spending eight weeks on the chart.
 The single was certified UK Silver by BPI in October 1973.

 Background

 "My Friend Stan", alongside the compilation Sladest, was Slade's first release following drummer Don Powell's near fatal car crash in July 1973.
 The accident threw the band's future into doubt, however Powell survived and was soon able to join the band in recording material for their new album Old New Borrowed and Blue.
 One of the earliest songs to be recorded, "My Friend Stan" saw Powell still walking with the aid of a stick.
 He had to be lifted onto his drum stool during recording.

-"My Friend Stan" was released in September 1973 and reached No. 2 in the UK.
-Prior to its release, Polydor had to import 100,000 copies of the single into the UK due to the high pre-order demand.
 After Lea had come up with the song's melody, the band's manager Chas Chandler persuaded him to complete it after he had heard Lea playing the melody on his home piano.

 Release

-"My Friend Stan" was released on 7" vinyl by Polydor Records in the UK, Ireland, across Europe, Australia, New Zealand, South Africa and Japan.
-The B-side, "My Town", would later appear as an album track on Old New Borrowed and Blue.

-Promotion
+"My Friend Stan" was released in the UK on 28 September 1973.
+In the run-up to its release date, 250,000 advance orders were placed by retailers and, due to the high demand, Polydor had to import 100,000 copies of the single into the UK.

+Music video

-A music video was filmed to promote the single, which was recorded at the Olympic Studios in Barnes.
-The video portrays the band recording the song, and features guitarist Dave Hill using his trademark Superyob guitar.
-In the UK, the band performed the song on the music show Top of the Pops.
-In France, they performed it on the TV show Dimanche Salvador.
-In America, the band performed the song on the TV show Midnight Special in 1974.
+The song's music video was filmed at Olympic Studios in London and portrays the band recording the song, with guitarist Dave Hill using his trademark Superyob guitar.

 Critical reception

-Upon release, Record Mirror said the song was a "much slower Slade offering" and "really rather subdued".
-They concluded that the song was an "obvious number one" and "in some ways more memorable than some of the earlier rampagers".
+Upon its release, Pete Jones of Record & Radio Mirror called "My Friend Stan" a "much slower Slade offering" and "really rather subdued".
+He concluded, "An obvious number one, and in some ways more memorable than some of the earlier rampagers."
+Deborah Thomas of the Daily Mirror commented, "One in the eye from Slade to prove the Wolverhampton stompers haven't lost their shine."
+John Hutson, writing for the Thanet Times, considered the release to be a "refreshing change from the Slade singles we have come to expect" and one which is "bound to be topping the charts within a couple of weeks".
+He described "My Friend Stan" as "quite a pleasant tune" and the B-side, "My Town", as being "much more like the Slade we are used to".
+Widnes Weekly News called it a "real change for Noddy and the boys", with the song being "much slower than anything they've done since 'Look at Last Nite' and very subdued in comparison with 'Skweeze Me, Pleeze Me'".
+The reviewer continued, "And, possibly because it is such a change, it is an incredibly refreshing single.
+No need to predict the reception!"
+James Belsey of the Bristol Evening Post described it as a "cheerful, breezy sort of bouncer", but felt it was "not really packing the impact we've come to expect from Slade".